-The above line will prevent ov_admin from working because there cannot be multiple IP addresses defined for the DMF server hostname.
+The above line will prevent ov\admin from working because there cannot be multiple IP addresses defined for the DMF server hostname.
 You will see an error such as the following:

-'''

-The OpenVault server name "hostname" matches this host's hostname, but network packets for this hosts's IP address: 127.0.0.2

-'''

-are not being accepted by any installed ethernet card, so there appears to be a problem with the configuration of /etc/hosts.
+The OpenVault server name "hostname" matches this host's hostname, but network packets for this hosts's IP address: 127.0.0.2 are not being accepted by any installed ethernet card, so there appears are not being accepted by any installed ethernet card, so there appears to be a problem with the configuration of /etc/hosts.
 Please correct this problem before continuing.